EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 +  "tor": "http://NOTAVAILABLE.onion",
 ```

 Save and close the file.
-At this point you should be able to run "grunt" to build the project but if it fails on the multiresize task, just run
+At this point you should be able to run “grunt” to build the project but if it fails on the multiresize task, just run

 ```nohighlight
 grunt --force